-Not only are increases in overdoses and deaths associated with opioid abuse, rates of property crime are typically believed to increase as users seek the financial resources to support their habits.
+Not only are increases in overdoses and deaths associated with opioid abuse, rates of property crime are typically believed to increase as users seek the financial resources to support their habits (Otterstatter et al. 2016; Pierce et al. 2015).
 Second only to Vancouver, the City of Surrey has faced the brunt of the consequences of that shift in drug use.
-A traditional core area of Surrey-City Centre -has experienced an inordinate increase in social problems including opioid abuse.
+A traditional core area of Surrey-City Centre-has experienced an inordinate increase in social problems including opioid abuse.
 In the past couple of years, the area around 135A Street has seen a dramatic spike in the number of homeless people and the creation of a "tent city."
 Handling the concentration of homelessness, overdoses, opioid-related deaths and petty crime has placed a strain on the City's emergency services.